Meeting with Governor of Russia’s Irkutsk Oblast Sergei Levchenko

 Belarus is ready to take mutual beneficial trade and economic relations with Irkutsk Oblast to the next level.
 Belarus is ready to implement new joint projects.
-Belarus President Alexander Lukashenko made the relevant statement as he met with Governor of Russia’s Irkutsk Oblast Sergei Levchenko on 15 November.
+Belarus President Aleksandr Lukashenko made the relevant statement as he met with Governor of Russia’s Irkutsk Oblast Sergei Levchenko on 15 November.

-Alexander Lukashenko said: “We are ready to considerably increase mutual trade figures.
+Aleksandr Lukashenko said: “We are ready to considerably increase mutual trade figures.
 We are going to do everything we can.
 Trust me on this.
 All the agreements you will reach during this visit will be fulfilled rigorously.
 I am convinced that your current visit will contribute to the further advancement of our cooperation.”

-Alexander Lukashenko congratulated Sergei Levchenko on a recent birthday and wished him good health, long life, and every success.
+Aleksandr Lukashenko congratulated Sergei Levchenko on a recent birthday and wished him good health, long life, and every success.
 “I am convinced that thanks to professional skills and management experience you will continue facilitating cooperation between Irkutsk Oblast and Belarus in every sphere,” noted the head of state.

-Alexander Lukashenko stated that it has been nearly two years since the previous visit of the governor to Belarus.
+Aleksandr Lukashenko stated that it has been nearly two years since the previous visit of the governor to Belarus.
 The old agreements have been implemented fueling the growth of bilateral trade.

 Irkutsk Oblast is a region with a well-developed industrial sector.
 It is home to a large number of mining and extracting companies.
-Haul trucks made by Belarusian BelAZ traditionally enjoy strong demand in the region, noted Alexander Lukashenko.
+Haul trucks made by Belarusian BelAZ traditionally enjoy strong demand in the region, noted Aleksandr Lukashenko.

-Alexander Lukashenko also mentioned Belarusian buses, which had already been sold to Irkutsk Oblast.
+Aleksandr Lukashenko also mentioned Belarusian buses, which had already been sold to Irkutsk Oblast.
 Belarus can now offer new modern and environmentally friendly products.
 “I am convinced that as you visited our companies Belkommunmash and Stadler Minsk, you were made familiar with their environmentally friendly products.
 Russia has abundant supplies of hydrocarbons but the world is moving towards clean products.
 Russia is not last in this regard,” said the President.

-Alexander Lukashenko suggested another avenue of cooperation – the processing of industrial wood and the implementation of the relevant mutually beneficial projects in this sphere.
+Aleksandr Lukashenko suggested another avenue of cooperation – the processing of industrial wood and the implementation of the relevant mutually beneficial projects in this sphere.
 The Belarusian company Amkodor offers modern forest harvesters.
 “We use a lot of them in Belarus,” said the head of state.
 “They have already been tried and tested in Russia, Belarus, and other international markets.
 Those are good machines.”

 Belarus also offers new agricultural machines to Irkutsk Oblast such as tractors, forage and grain harvesters, which technical characteristics and quality are on par with foreign competition.
 Yet the Belarusian products offer a better value for money.
-“We can work together in this field as well,” suggested Alexander Lukashenko.
+“We can work together in this field as well,” suggested Aleksandr Lukashenko.

 “We have strong hopes for the long-term advancement of manufacturing cooperation ties between Belarusian and Irkutsk Oblast industrial enterprises,” said the Belarusian leader.